david-a-wheeler/vim-metamath/README.md

 This is vim-metamath, a vim mode for editing [metamath](http://metamath.org/) files by David A. Wheeler.
 It provides immediate feedback, which should help you detect and fix defects before you even save your file.
+It is Free / libre / open source software, released under the MIT license.

 This mode has the same goals, but is otherwise unrelated and much more ambitious, than